The hourly pay rates represent the rates a professional self-employed editor in Australia needs to charge to ensure a sustainable, long-term business.

 These rates are based on the following principles:

-- The hourly pay rates support a self-employed editor to have a sustainable, long-term business, recognising the cost of professional development, and attained skill levels, and other business expenses.
+- The hourly pay rates support a self-employed editor to have a sustainable, long-term business, recognising the cost of professional development, attained skill levels, and other business expenses.

 - The hourly pay rates are comparable to total employee salaries of editing and related positions that require similar skills and experience, and provide similar benefits, such as superannuation, sick leave and annual leave.